 Sound interesting?
-If so, start reading and join us on Wednesday, March 21st at 7pm in the Tower 2 Multi-Purpose Room.
+If so, start reading and join us on June 20th at 7pm in the Tower 2 Multi-Purpose Room.
 We hope to see you there!

 All Residents are invited to join us on Sunday, May 20th for our Sunday Express!
 Join us from 10am-11:30am in the Tower 1 Banquet Room.

 We will be serving fruit juice, hot coffee, and a variety of yogurts, along with delicious breakfast pastries, fresh fruit, and hot breakfast dishes!